Exploring Phonetic Context-Aware Lip-Sync For Talking Face Generation

-Phonetic context needs to be addressed for authentic facial animation.
-Coarticulation is a change in articulation of the current speech segment due to the neighboring speech.
-It arises due to the visual articulatory movements including the lips, tongue, and teeth being affected by the preceding or following phones.
-As shown in Fig.1, a phone is either interchanged by a different phone as in (a) or naturally blend with neighboring phones as in (b).
-Coarticulation affected by preceding phones is referred to as preservatory while that affected by following phones as anticipatory.
-With the realization of coarticulation, phones have long been considered at the level of context such as triphones and quinphones in speech processing \cite{akita2005generalized, schwartz1985context, schwarz2006phoneme, golumbic2012temporal}.
-Since articulation varies upon the phonetic context, considering lip motion with the phonetic context can potentially generate more spatio-temporally aligned and stable lip movement.
-In this paper, we exploit the phonetic context for authentic lip motion synchronization in the task of talking face generation, and investigate the extent to which the phonetic context contributes to lip-syncing.
-We evaluate the authenticity of the generation in terms of quantitative measure of sync quality, qualitative demonstration of temporal stability, subjective measure of realness, and lip readability of the mouth.
+When a person utters the word `that', the corresponding lip movements vary based on the precedent and subsequent words.
+For instance, when saying `that boy', the lip configuration after pronouncing `that' tends to be closed, whereas it adopts a widely opened shape when saying `that girl'.
+This is because of the \textit{coarticulation}. \textit{Coarticulation} is a change in articulation of the current speech segment due to the neighboring speech.
+It arises due to the visual articulatory movements including the lips, tongue, and teeth being affected by the neighboring phones: a phone is either interchanged by a different phone or naturally blended in.
+With the realization of \textit{coarticulation}, phones have long been considered at the level of context such as triphones and quinphones in speech processing \cite{akita2005generalized, schwartz1985context, schwarz2006phoneme, golumbic2012temporal} as well as in speech-lip synchronization \cite{chung2020perfect,chen2021audio,kadandale2022vocalist,chung2017out}.

+Nevertheless, the phonetic context has not been sufficiently explored in talking face generation.
+The mainstream approach to processing the input speech has been formulating it as a short window of around 0.2 seconds to align the lip movement at the phone-level \cite{chen2018lip, song2018talking, jamaludin2019you, kr2019towards, vougioukas2020realistic, zhou2019talking, prajwal2020lip, park2022synctalkface}.
+However, since articulation is continuous and changes smoothly in context, independently building phone-level correlation without considering the context information results in ambiguities in the lip motion.
+Recent works \cite{zhang2021flow,zhang2021facial,yao2022dfa} employ transformer \cite{vaswani2017attention} to consider long-term context but they mainly aim to learn implicit attributes such as head pose and eye blinks from the context, and do not fully make use of the contextual information specifically for lip synchronization.
+In this paper, we aim to further exploit the phonetic context for lip sync generation and investigate the extent to which it contributes to realistic talking face generation.